 The town school system closed at the end of the 2004 school year, consolidating with the nearby Prairie Central school district.

-Other points of interest include the Matthew T. Scott House, a 19th Century restored home, Steve’s Cafe building, and the vintage Chenoa Pharmacy, which is a member of the Route 66 Hall of Fame.
+Other points of interest include the Matthew T. Scott House; a 19th Century restored home, Steve’s Cafe building, and the vintage Chenoa Pharmacy, a member of the Route 66 Hall of Fame.

 Though settled down now to a quiet small town, it continues to celebrate its heritage of the Mother Road with murals on its buildings and a walking trail called “Memory Lane.”
 This one mile stretch of pavement is an original section of Route 66 that has been preserved as a park, complete with billboards, Burma-Shave signs, and more.

-As you drive through Lexington you’ll catch glimpses of Route 66’ former glory at the Filling Station Café built in the 1940’s and at the edge of town, an old abandoned Oasis Drive In, now in ruins.
+As you drive through Lexington, you’ll catch glimpses of Route 66’s former glory at the Filling Station Café built in the 1940s and at the edge of town, an old abandoned Oasis Drive-In, now in ruins.